-CAM is an SaaS-style web application designed to manage process controls in an enterprise.
-A less buzzword-laden way to look at it is as a calendar-based task system on steroids: a manager can assign tasks to employees that require proof of completion, anything from a “I did this” checkbox to a form they have to download and re-submit.
+CAM is an SaaS application designed to manage process controls in an enterprise.
+A less buzzword-laden way to look at it is as a calendar-based task system on steroids: a manager can assign tasks that require proof of completion, anything from a “I did this” checkbox to a form they have to download and re-submit.
 Tasks can be recurring or fired off on-demand, and completing one task can in turn trigger another task.
 (After Bob has completed the TPS Report, it’s sent on to Emily, who uses it to order more staplers.)
 Managers get high-level views of all the tasks under them with the ability to drill down, and auditors get their own reports with downloadable supporting documentation.

 CAM PowerPoint Presentation (It’s what I have!)

 Claw & Quill